a short bit about me

 Omitting one of the more ubiquitous records in the Western World might be a, what the fuck?! to the five of you that read this.
 But I can't put something on my site that I am so completely tired of.
 I think this album was on my list 3 different times.
 At one time it was in the high 100s.
 But I had it there because of how it's been regarded over the last four decades not how I truly felt.
 I do still like some of the musical highs on Hotel California.
 "Wasted Time" is one of the great break up songs.
 I remember listening to a past girlfriend play it on repeat in our final days of living together.
 It's songs like "Hotel California", "Life In The Fast Lane" and "New Kid In Town" that I have heard 500 times too many (usually not always by choice) that have lead me to say "nay" to Hotel on Some Guy Top 1000.
 Great song writing yes.
 Culturally significant yes.
 Just not for me anymore.
 One Of These Nights did make the list.
 I always thought this was more dynamic and moving recording than Hotel.
 If you don't agree I say, "yeah, well, that's just, like, you know, your opinion, man".

-Meatloaf: This was on my list twice.
-I think the main reasons for ousting Bat is I don't really like opera and I don't like songs with what seem like 12 choruses.
+Bat Out Of Hell: This was on my list twice.
+I think the main reasons for ousting Bat is, while I appreciate opera, I don't like songs with what seem like 12 choruses.
 I love producer Todd Rundgren, who I have well represented on this list.
 I love Bruce Springsteen (of course) who Bat Out of Hell strongly emulates.
 I guess I have just always found it a little boring.
 I have much respect for what Meatloaf and Jim Steinman put together here.
 It just never was for me.

 Kanye: The Rolling Stone Magazine Top 500 albums was my main inspiration to making my list here.
 But I feel they had some major glaring omissions.
 Meanwhile there are THREE, count them, THREE Kanye albums.
 You only have 500 albums and you have 3 Kanye albums?!…No Common, No Kendrick, No Mos Def, No Guru, No Roots, No Big Daddy Kane, just to name some within the genre.